WilsonBillkia/bane/README.md

 ## A Word on Risk Management
 This is not a substitute for a risk assessment.
 The build guide is based on a free, unqualified understanding of the threats and risks operating with blockchain data and networks.
-Any enterprise using Bane should be risk managed on its own merits.
+Any person or organisation using Bane should manage risk accordingly.